ADscan / field notes

 Kerberoasting Active Directory: Complete Operator Guide (2026)

-How Kerberoasting works, how to find roastable accounts, extract TGS tickets, crack offline with hashcat, and what ADscan automates.
+How Kerberoasting works, how to find roastable accounts, extract TGS tickets, crack offline with hashcat, and what ADscan does differently.
+Practical guide for AD pentesters.